cboettig/prosecutors-fallacy/inst/doc/fallacy_appendix.md

 install_github("earlywarning", "cboettig")
 ```

-For the individual-based simulation, the population dynamics are given by
+In the examples of this manuscript, the population dynamics are given by

 <div>
 \begin{align}